nikosT/oar3/docs/admin/installation.rst

 nodes or from nodes to nodes), using a dedicated SSH daemon usually running on port 6667.

-Upon installtion of the OAR server on the server machine, a SSH key pair along with an authorized_keys file is created for the oar user in ``/var/lib/oar/.ssh``.
+Upon installation of the OAR server on the server machine, a SSH key pair along with an authorized_keys file is created for the oar user in ``/var/lib/oar/.ssh``.
 You need to copy that directory from the oar server to the frontend (if not the same machine).

 Please note that public key in the authorized_keys file must be prefixed with ``environment="OAR_KEY=1"``, e.g.::